-Open Space | Shamong, NJ, United States | Loeb Fellow 1975 terrmoore@comcast.net
+Open Space | Shamong, New Jersey, United States | Loeb Fellow 1975 terrmoore@comcast.net

 Terrence Moore holds a bachelor of arts degree in government and a master of arts degree in public administration from the University of Oklahoma.
-He currently provides consultant assistance on planning and management of protected areas within the US and internationally.
+He currently provides consultation on planning and management of protected areas within the US and internationally.
 He retired from the US National Park Service in 2011, where he was chief of planning and compliance for the NPS Northeast Region, beginning in 1999.
-Moore previously served for 20 years as the executive director of the New Jersey Pinelands Commission, which administers the 1.1 million acre Pinelands National Reserve.
-Since 2015 he has been a consultant to Parques Nacionales Naturales de Colombia in the development of the agency's institutional strategic plan.
+Mr. Moore previously served for 20 years as the executive director of the New Jersey Pinelands Commission, which administers the 1.1 million acre Pinelands National Reserve.
+He has most recently been a consultant to the Mongol Ecology Center for park planning in three Mongolian protected areas, Parques Nacionales Naturales de Colombia, Peru's National Park Agency, and Paraguay's Protected Areas Directorate in the Ministry of Environment and Sustainability.